Nexfinity/CakeyBot-Wiki/en/changelists/changelist-2026.md

 * Added version history for forms, keeping the last 20 saves with a per-section diff and the ability to restore an older version.
 * Added a "My Submissions" page so users can see every form they've submitted across all servers using Cakey Bot.
 * Added a shared bulk selection bar to 13 dashboard pages, letting you select multiple items and act on them all at once instead of one at a time.
-* Added a collapsible icon-rail mode for the dashboard sidebar, remembered per browser.
+* Added a collapsible mode for the dashboard sidebar.

 # August 16th - Counting Command
 ## Added